kontena/kontena/docs/using-kontena/certificates.md

 Record content:5m1FCaNvneLduTN4AcPqAbyuQhBQA4ESisAQfEYvXIE
 ```

-To verify that you really control the requested domain, create a DNS TXT record for domain `_acme-challenge.api.example.com` with content specified in the response.
+To verify that you really control the requested domain, create a DNS TXT record for the domain `_acme-challenge.api.example.com` with content specified in the response.

 ## Get actual certificate